kubernetes/enhancements/keps/sig-storage/3476-volume-group/README.md

 * At restore time, create a single volume from individual snapshot and then join an existing group.
  * Create an empty group.
  * Create a volume from snapshot, specifying the group name in the volume.
+* Phase 2: Create a new volume group and add a list of existing volumes to the group by querying a label on PVCs.
+The label is specified by the labelSelector in the volume group.
 * Phase 2: Create a new volume group from a source group snapshot or another group.
-* Phase 2: Create a new volume group and add a list of existing volumes to the group by querying a label on PVCs.

 The following is non-goal:
 * Non goal: Create a new group and at the same time create a list of new volumes in the group.